 Protection against financial risk

-When weighing up the advantages of investing in employer’s liability insurance it’s vital not only to think tactically but to think strategically too.
-Employer’s liability insurance doesn’t just protect you against a sudden accident which concerns an employee and their immediate duty, but it also protects you in the future.
+When weighing up the advantages of investing in employer’s liability policy it’s vital not only to think tactically but to think strategically too.
+Employer’s liability doesn’t just protect you against a sudden accident which concerns an employee and their immediate duty, but it also protects you in the future.

 Many occupational illnesses take a long time to manifest and, as a result, you may find yourself facing a claim from a past employee many years down the line.
 You should therefore make sure to keep records of all previous accidents wherever possible and invest in appropriate cover.